WSIQ

 WSIQ is an AM radio station licensed to Salem, Illinois and broadcasting on the frequency of 1350 kHz.
 The format for WSIQ is Country music and is known as Q 92.1.

 Previous call letters were WJBD (AM) and are still used for the FM station.

 FM Translator

 WSIQ can also be heard at 92.1 MHz.
-W221DU is owned by Cedar Rapids, Iowa-based NRG Media.
+W221DU is owned by SCI Multimedia, LLC led by long time General Manager Bruce Kropp.